-Pet frogs don't typically require a lot of medical attention but sometimes pet frogs develop lumps, bumps, or growths that you can't explain.
-What may look like a small bump can actually be a parasitic infestation, a pus-filled abscess, or other serious affliction.
+Pet frogs don't typically require a lot of medical attention, but sometimes pet frogs develop lumps, bumps, or growths that you can't explain.
+What may look like a small bump can be a parasitic infestation, a pus-filled abscess, or other serious affliction.

-Some types of parasites actually burrow into skin and others try to burrow their way out.
+Some types of parasites burrow into the skin, and others try to burrow their way out.
 Tapeworm larvae are one of those types of parasites that seem to burrow their way out.
-When a frog ingests the egg of a tapeworm (Spirometra or Sparganum spp.) the egg hatches in the intestinal tract, turns into a larvae, and then proceeds to migrate to the skin layer or muscles in a frog.
+When a frog ingests the egg of a tapeworm (Spirometra or Sparganum spp.), the egg hatches in the intestinal tract, turns into larvae, and then proceeds to migrate to the skin layer or muscles in a frog.
 This creates a lump, or growth, on the outside of your frog.
-This infestation is not only traumatizing to you, but also to your frog.
+This infestation is not only traumatizing to you but also your frog.
 The growth needs to be seen by your exotics vet to confirm the infestation and to receive treatment.

 Some frogs aren't born completely "normal," others get deformed from a traumatic incident, and some will develop abnormally due to nutrition and husbandry problems.
 Your frog may be able to lead a very normal life if he has a lump that is just a skeletal deformity but other deformities, like on the legs, may affect your frog's quality of life.

 A cyst is filled with cystic (similar to pus) material but is non-cancerous.
 It may burst on its own or need to be lanced by your exotics vet.
-It does't bother your frog.
+It doesn't bother your frog.

-If your frog has a lump of any kind, it is recommended to get it checked by your exotics vet.
-It may be a simple fix or nothing to worry about at all or it may be a nasty infection that requires antibiotics.
+If your frog has lumps any kind, it is recommended to get it checked by your exotics vet.
+It may be a simple fix or nothing to worry about at all, or it may be a nasty infection that requires antibiotics.